Battery firm abandons plan for a $2.6 billion plant in Georgia

 ATLANTA (AP) — A clean energy company is abandoning a plan to build a giant electric battery factory in Atlanta's suburbs after it shifted to buy a solar panel plant in Texas.

-Freyr Battery told officials in Newnan on Thursday that it wouldn't build a $2.6 billion plant that was supposed to hire more than 700 people.
+Freyr Battery told officials in Newnan on Thursday that it wouldn't build a $2.6 billion plant that was supposed to hire more than 700 people, after sending a Jan.
+21 letter to the Coweta County Development Authority announcing its plans to end the project.

 The factory would have built batteries to store electricity produced by renewable sources and release it later, company officials said.
 It would have been the second-largest battery factory worldwide when it was announced in 2023.
 But Freyr, a startup founded in 2018, never began construction on the 368-acre (149-hectare) site.